Debbieliang9/torchMojiBot/lambda/README.md

 Before uploading to AWS Lambda, you need to replace the credential placeholders in `lambda_function.py` with yours.

 If you deployed the model with Sagemaker, in `sagemaker/lambda_function.py`, provide your Slack bot user's OAuth access token and Slack app's signing secret (lines 12 and 14).
 They can be found by clicking the Slack app name in your [app directory](https://api.slack.com/apps).
+Also, replace the `EndpointName` on line 44 with your Sagemaker endpoint name.

 If you deployed the model with Algorithmia, in `algorithmia/lambda_function.py`, in addition to the Slack credentials, provide your Algorithmia API token and path to your deployed model (lines 17 and 19).